 Gas and electricity providers in Australia

 Within Australia, there are over 30 retail energy providers to choose from which can make it difficult to find the best energy provider to fit your needs and lifestyle.
 While not every provider retails energy in every state, all of the states within the NEM offer multiple choices for the residents there.
 Depending on your needs, you might choose the cheapest energy supplier, the greenest, or the most highly rated provider.
 Energy retailers can be divided up into The Big Three, Tier 2, and smaller providers.

-The Big Three gentailers - Origin, AGL, EnergyAustralia
+The Big Three - Origin Energy, AGL, EnergyAustralia

 The three biggest electricity providers within the deregulated areas of the NEM, Origin Energy, AGL, and EnergyAustralia, are also known as gentailers, meaning energy retailers who also generate their own energy.
 These three energy providers (known as The Big Three) are the largest and most historic energy providers in Australia.

-Many opt for The Big Three when choosing their provider, as their household name status means security in knowing you’ve chosen an energy provider that is going to last in an increasingly competitive market.
+Many opt for The Big Three when choosing their energy provider in Australia, as their household name status means security in knowing you’ve chosen an energy provider that is going to last in an increasingly competitive market.
 In addition, due to the Big Three’s status as gentailers, they can often offer competitive rates and flexible plans which makes them an attractive option when choosing the best energy supplier for you.

 Tier 1 energy providers in Australia